What is konjac root? Also scientifically known as Amorphophallus konjac, it is a highly nutritious and versatile tuber.

 Konjac sponges are a terrific option if you’re seeking a beauty tool to help clean your face of the daily filth and dirt.

-You may easily put these sponges in your compost when you’re done with them because they are natural and biodegradable.
+You may easily put these sponges in your compost pile when you’re done with them, because they are a natural material and biodegradable.